 Here's a look at the issue and what's being done to address it:

-Traffic deaths of all kinds have been rising nationally since 2009, but pedestrian deaths have been rising faster.
-They've made up a growing share of all traffic deaths.
-According to the National Safety Council, they've risen from over 4,100 in 2009, when they were 12 percent of all traffic deaths, to nearly 5,400 in 2015, when they were 15 percent of the total.
-In California and New York state, pedestrian deaths make up about one-fourth of the total.
+Traffic deaths of all kinds have been rising nationally since 2009, but pedestrian deaths have been rising faster, and they have made up a growing share of all traffic deaths.
+According to the National Safety Council, they've risen from 4,109 in 2009, when they were 12 percent of all traffic deaths, to 5,376 in 2015, when they were 15 percent of the total.
+In California and New York state, pedestrian deaths make up about a fourth of the total.

 National statistics for 2016 haven't been compiled yet, and a sampling of preliminary data from a few states gives a mixed picture.
 Sixty pedestrians were killed in Minnesota in 2016, a steep climb from 17 in 2014 and 41 in 2015, according to preliminary figures from the state Department of Public Safety.